andyburgin/sensorpi/README.md

 ```
 There include libraries for kafka, json parsing, config managment an influxdb.
 The job of sbt is to go and grab the nested dependencies of jars needed to build the jar and package it up for runtime.

-You may want to review the run time settings included in the project in ```src/main/resources/application.conf```.
+You may want to review the runtime settings included in the project in ```src/main/resources/application.conf```.

 To build the jar run:
 ```